 ○ Be a visible presence within the division and in all areas of the school.

-○ Monitor the climate of the division through both qualitative and quantitative measures and ensure a safe, supportive environment that supports learning and emphasizes character.
+○ Monitor the climate of the division through both qualitative and quantitative measures, ensuring a safe and supportive environment that fosters learning and emphasizes character development.

 ○ Clarify, enable, and coordinate proactive communication among faculty, students, and parents.

-○ Keep information flowing between the division and the total school and the total school and the division.
+○ Keep information flowing between the division and the entire school, as well as between the entire school and the division.

-○ Report directly to and work with the Head of School and work with the other administrators in developing and coordinating school initiatives, policies, and procedures.
+○ Report directly to and work closely with the Head of School, as well as other administrators, to develop and coordinate school initiatives, policies, and procedures.

 ○ Serve as a member of the Administrative Cabinet, comprising the administrative leaders of the school, and the Academic Council, comprising the academic leaders of the school.

-○ Work with the Head of School, Assistant Head of School for Academic Affairs, Division Heads, Department Chairs, and other administrators in developing and executing academic initiatives relating to the Upper School.
+○ Collaborate with the Head of School, Assistant Head of School for Academic Affairs, Division Heads, Department Chairs, and other administrators to develop and execute academic initiatives related to the Lower School.

-○ Work with the Assistant Head of School for Academic Affairs, Department Chairs, and Grade Level Leaders to review and evaluate academic programs to identify areas for improvement.
+○ Collaborate with the Assistant Head of School for Academic Affairs, Department Chairs, and Grade Level Leaders to review and evaluate academic programs, identifying areas for improvement.

 ○ Be knowledgeable and able to articulate advances and trends in pedagogy and education.

-○ Support, mentor, coach, and direct faculty to ensure that the academic/curricular and behavioral policies and standards of the school are being met.
+○ Support, mentor, coach, and direct faculty to ensure that the school's academic, curricular, and behavioral policies and standards are being met.

 ○ Make recommendations regarding the hiring, retention, and assignment of faculty.
 Lead and serve on faculty search committees.